GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Paragon.md

 You learn a language of your choice or gain training in a weapon of your choice.
 You gain the Bravery feature.
 If you already had it, you gain the Faith in Friends feature.

+[Paragon Notes]: # " If class doesn't feel strong enough, give it an additional hitpoint by speeding up hitpoint progression a little bit. "